Yile-Xu/DATA146/project_1.md

 # Project 1

 ### •	Describe what is a package?
 Also, describe what is a library?
 What are the two steps you need to execute in order to install a package and then make that library of functions accessible to your workspace and current python work session?
 Provide examples of how you would execute these two steps using two of the packages we have used in class thus far.
 Be sure to include an alias in at least one of your two examples and explain why it is a good idea to do so.
 A package is a directory having collections of modules as well as data such as versions and descriptions.
 A library contains a collection of modules which can provide a wide range of related functionality.
-To make a library of functions accessible, the first step is to install the packages and the second step is to import the library and call specific functions.
+To make a library of functions accessible in Pycharm for example, the first step is to go to settings, click Python Interpreter, and install the package.
+The second step is to import the library and call specific functions.
 ```python
 #Example:
 import pandas as pd